dell/csm-docs/content/docs/replication/migrating-volumes.md

 You can migrate existing pre-provisioned volumes to another storage class by using volume migration feature.

-As of CSM 1.3 two versions of migration supported:
+As of CSM 1.3 two versions of migration are supported:
 - To replicated storage class from NON replicated one
 - To NON replicated storage class from replicated one